+150M.
+First Year Organ.
 Preparatory manual and pedal exercises; acquiring an organ legato for hands and feet; developing greater accuracy for note values and rhythms and coordination between hands and feet through materials taken from "School of Organ Playing" by Barnes.
-Bach: Chorale Preludes for manuals; Chorale Preludes from the Little Organ Book; Eight Little Preludes and Fugues.
+Bach: Chorale Preludes for manuals; Chorale Preludes from the Little Organ Book; fugal compositions of moderate difficulty.
 Scales for Pedals in major and minor keys.
 Works by pre-Bach masters.
 Class recitals.
+A Year Course.